Ah, you've hit a roadblock.

 In essence, by combining sales with operations, you are providing your operations with much-needed data.

-For example, manufacturing can focus on producing as much as possible within the constraints of their resources.
+For example, manufacturing can focus on producing as much as possible within the constraints of its resources.
 But by establishing solid communication with sales, manufacturers are made aware of market trends and demands, allowing them to channel their resources in a way that maximizes the company's bottom line.

-Sales operations are the process of figuring out the logistics and the planning for the team moving forward.
+Sales operations are the process of figuring out the logistics and planning for the team moving forward.
 Sales itself is the execution of those plans.

 Sales operations handle the hiring and training of new sales reps, determining the strategy, and optimizing the sales process.